isaacgr/go-monkey-interpreter/notes.md

     - using `l.input[l.readPosition]` wouldnt work anymore and we'd have to change other methods and functions we create later on

+## 1.4 Extending our token set and lexer

+The new tokens we will need to add can be classified as one of the following:

+- one character token
+    - `-`
+- two character token
+    - `==`
+- keyword token
+    - `return`

+> See lexer/lexer_test.go and lexer/lexer.go

+Note that in the tests, some lines in the input are just nonsense.
+That is ok, since the lexers job is not to tell us if the code makes sense.
+It just has to turn the characters into tokens.

+For two character tokens, we cant just add cases to our `NextToken` function as our switch statement reads the input character by chacatter.
+We cant compare our `l.ch` byte with strings like `==`.
+What we can do instead is to reuse the existing branches for `=` and `!` and extend them.
+What we'll do is look ahead in the input and then determine whether to return a token for `=` or `==`.

 # References

 - "Writing an Interpreter in Go" by Thorsten Ball